 Hand, length 18 cm.; breadth 8.3 cm.
 Length of middle finger 11.7 cm.
-Nails of left hand kept very the caruncle.

-6 In a very few cases the upper cyclid was noticed partially covering long for combing and scratching hair.
+Nails of left hand kept very long for combing and scratching hair.
 Fingers broad; nails square.
 Two brass rings on right little finger; two steel rings on left ring finger, and one steel ring on left little finger.

-5 Arcus senilis is a ring of fatty degeneration in the peripheral zone of same extent as the Kotas.)
+5 Arcus senilis is a ring of fatty degeneration in the peripheral zone of the cornea.